The Man Everyone Falls In Love With

 Introduction

-Slightly dishevelled with a much-worn raincoat and a constantly lit cigar is how we remember Peter Falk playing the part of Inspector Columbo—the LAPD cop who outfoxed every criminal he investigated.
+Slightly dishevelled with a much-worn raincoat and a constantly lit cigar is how we remember Peter Falk playing the part of Lieutenant Columbo—the LAPD cop who outfoxed every criminal he investigated.
 Placing them in a false sense of security and making them think that they had got away with the crime, knowing full well that they did it but taking the criminal on a merry dance before he finally reveals that they did it and giving a watertight case for their guilty verdict.
 Over ten seasons and 69 episodes with numerous specials and TV films, Falk made this character his trademark.
 A detective who always used a pause and a halting question to land his killer blows.

 The Man Behind the Rain Mac